osv/telegram-scenario-bot/README.md

 ## TODO

 - [ ] Write test for bot core behavior.
-Don't look for 100% coverage, it covered only scenario validator.
+Currently covered only scenario validator.
 Behavior still is subject of change.
 - [ ] Sugar for single line commands "/google foo bar".
 - [ ] Test group chat
 - [ ] Ignore messages that send before bot start.
 Ignore message that have timestamp < timestamp of end processing message for same user.